aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.saving/pssaveoptions/_index.md

 ---
+title: Aspose::Words::Saving::PsSaveOptions class
-title: PsSaveOptions
+linktitle: PsSaveOptions
 second_title: Aspose.Words for C++ API Reference
-description: Can be used to specify additional options when saving a document into the Ps format.
-To learn more, visit the  documentation article.
+description: 'Aspose::Words::Saving::PsSaveOptions class.
+Can be used to specify additional options when saving a document into the Ps format.
+To learn more, visit the  documentation article in C++.'
 type: docs
-weight: 326
+weight: 26000
 url: /cpp/aspose.words.saving/pssaveoptions/
 ---
 ## PsSaveOptions class